 View from Marjan Hill

-This afternoon, take a family hike up Marjan Hill.
-Nicknamed the "lungs of the city," this beautiful park features lots of green space, benches to rest on, birds and plant life, and a playground for the kids.
-The highest peak is called Telegrin, sitting at 583 feet (178 m), with a 314-step staircase that takes you to the top and incredible city views.
+This afternoon, take a family hike up Marjan.
+Nicknamed the "lungs of the city," this forested hill features lots of green space, benches to rest on, birds and plant life, and a playground for the kids.
+The highest peak is called Telegrin, at 583 feet (178 m), with a 314-step staircase that leads to the top and incredible city views.
 If you aren't sure about hiking the whole way up, you can rent bikes to cruise around the park's many trails.

 Day 3: Croatian Family Cooking Class